upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 ssh-keygen -t ecdsa-sk
 ```

-You might want to add to this and use the following optional parameters:
+You might want to add to this and use the following optional parameters, to make it easier to identify the key pair later on:

 - use `-O` to specify the application (SSH) and remote server name (in this example, "server21"), *example:* `-O application=ssh:server21`
 - use `-C` to specify a comment, *example:* `-C "Host:ThinkPadX1"`